Skip to main content

 Closing reports must be submitted to the insurer within 14 days of the date the patient is declared medically stationary.

-Authorized nurse practitioners, naturopathic physicians, and physician assistants are not allowed to make impairment findings.
+Authorized nurse practitioners, naturopathic physicians, and physician associates are not allowed to make impairment findings.

 Tip: You can find the requirements for performing a closing exam in Bulletin 239.